msc-dk/fmc_export_objects/README.md

 ## Usage

-Enter information when you run script, and a file named objects.csv should be created in script directory If it doesn't work, too bad...
-I'm new to this :'(
+Enter information when you run script, and a file named "all_objects.csv" should be created in script directory If it doesn't work, too bad... (but let me know) I'm new to this :'(

+## csv format

+name,type,value

+In case of NetworkObjectGroups or PortObjectGroups, the object will be presented multiple times with different values. example provided in examples folder.